 Sober Living Environments (SLEs), are also known as Transitional Housing Units, Transitional Living Centers or Alcohol/Drug Free Housing.
-SLE services are provided for clients involved in Drug Court, Unified Re-Entry, Criminal Justice Realignment, and Pathways Court.
-SLEs do not provide SUD services or require licensure by DHCS.
-All SLE residents must be actively engaged in
+SLE programs cannot provide any treatment, recovery, or detoxification services.
+SLE residents shall also be enrolled and participating in a DHCS certified Outpatient or Intensive Outpatient Treatment program.
+SLE residents shall be involved in the criminal justice system.

-- a DHCS certified Outpatient or Intensive Outpatient Treatment program and all SUD treatment services are to be provided off-site. - a.
-Contractor shall provide monthly updates regarding client participation to their Case Manager and/or Probation Officer. - b.
-The SLE home shall be recovery conducive and space should be adequate to accommodate each individual comfortably and with dignity and respect. - c.
+- Contractor shall provide monthly updates regarding the clients' participation to their Case Manager and/or Probation Officer. - b.
+The SLE home shall be recovery conducive and space should be adequate to accommodate each individual comfortably and with dignity and respect.

+- c.
 Contractor shall establish and maintain a culture and environment that is welcoming and understanding to those they serve. - d.
 Sleeping rooms shall be adequate to provide a bed and private space for each resident.
-These areas shall not be used for any other purpose.
-The SLE shall comply with applicable guidelines of required square footage per resident and number of residents per room. - e.
-All residents shall have access to the: kitchen, refrigerator, stove, dining room, laundry facilities, restrooms, and showers to ensure basic needs are met - f.
-The SLE shall post a written description of the procedural process regarding chores, assignment of roommates, and primary house rules in a space that is accessible to all residents. - g.
+These areas shall not be used for any other purposes.
+If more than six people who are not related to each other (not a "family") live together, Contractor shall obtain and maintain the proper permit(s) from its governing district. - e.
+All residents shall have access to the: kitchen, refrigerator, stove, dining room, laundry facilities, restrooms, and showers to ensure basic needs are met. - f.
 Staffing is not required.
-At a minimum, Contractor shall have an individual be responsible for the safety of the facility, be available to maintain records, to collect rent (if applicable), to register and check-out residents, and to maintain rules of the house. - h.
+At a minimum, Contractor shall have an individual be responsible for the safety of the facility, be available to maintain records, to collect rent (if applicable), to register and check-out residents, and to maintain rules of the house. - g.
 Contractor shall provide residents with copies of all policies, procedures, house rules and expectations during the interview process or at the time of admission.
-One policy shall address the use and possession of alcohol, marijuana, illegal substances and non-prescribed medications (excluding OTC).
-Contractor shall have written policies on sexual harassment and verbal abuse, weapons, filing a grievance and incident reporting. - i.
-Contractor shall have a written admission and discharge procedure at each SLE facility.

-- Admission and SLE residency documents shall be kept in a resident's file on the premises at all times. - k.
-Contractor shall have a written policy regarding the use and storage of residents' prescribed medications.
-Medications shall be properly secured.
-The SLE shall not dispense medication but shall ensure that it is stored securely by the resident. - I. Contractor shall comply with the provision of 42 C.F.R.
-Part 2. - m.
-Contractor shall permit and cooperate with BHRS performance monitoring and contract compliance.
+One policy shall address the use and possession of alcohol, marijuana, illegal substances, and non-prescribed medications (excluding OTC). - h.
+Contractor shall have a written admission and discharge procedure at each SLE facility. - i.
+Admission and SLE residency documents shall be kept in a resident's file on the premises at all times. - j.
+Contractor shall have a written policy regarding the use and storage of residents' prescribed medications. - k.
+Contractor shall comply with the provision of 42 C.F.R.
+Part 2. - I. Contractor shall permit and cooperate with BHRS monitoring of its performance and contract compliance.